Pylons/pyramid/docs/glossary.rst

     root factory to :mod:`repoze.bfg` within a call to ``repoze.bfg.router.make_app``; however, an application's root
-    factory may be passed to ``make_app`` as ``None``, in which case the application performs no graph traversal and uses :term:`URL dispatch` for all URL-to-view code mappings.
+    factory may be passed to ``make_app`` as ``None``, in which case the application uses a default root object (this pattern is often used in application which use :term:`URL dispatch` for all URL-to-view code mappings).
   SQLAlchemy
     `SQLAlchemy' <http://www.sqlalchemy.org/>`_ is an object
     relational mapper used in tutorials within this documentation.